We will ensure that every complaint is received courteously before being investigated and acted on quickly and appropriately.

 Your complaint should include your name, address and telephone number, as well as a detailed description of your complaint.
 Anonymous complaints will not be investigated.
 You may, however, opt for your name and personal details to remain confidential.

-The complaint will then be sent to the appropriate Branch Manager, Director, General Manager or Mayor for investigation.
+The complaint will then be sent to the appropriate Unit Manager, Director, General Manager or Mayor for investigation.
 Serious complaints will be copied to the General Manager immediately.

 - Complaints involving corruption or Pecuniary/Conflict of Interest will be referred to the General Manager.